 No, you cannot enroll in other courses while you are enrolled in the certificate program.

 Unfortunately, you cannot be dually enrolled in a degree or continuing education program and a certificate program at the same time.
 You must complete or withdraw from your other program before beginning a certificate program.

 Unfortunately, there is no financial aid for most certificate programs at this time.
-However, partial tuition and travel support may be available for the Occupational Health Nursing Certificate.
 Here are a few URLs that you may be able to get information regarding scholarships and loans (please note that the following sites you’re are directed to are not UNC sites):